andrewheiss/Dissertation/Pre stuff/Data landscape/Data landscape.md

 CDB provides additional data on Chinese NGOs, including a longer list of 1,953 local nonprofits^[In Chinese, [http://www.chinadevelopmentbrief.org.cn/service/action/org_search.php?org_type=1](http://www.chinadevelopmentbrief.org.cn/service/action/org_search.php?org_type=1).
 See also [http://www.hks.harvard.edu/centers/hauser/programs/past-programs/nonprofits-in-china](http://www.hks.harvard.edu/centers/hauser/programs/past-programs/nonprofits-in-china)]

-# NGO and Civil Society Data
+# Measuring Civil Society Strength

 Beyond measuring and identifying *individual actors* in domestic and global civil society, there have been some attempts at measuring the *nature* of civil society itself.
 However, an absence of regular updates and funding makes these data sources more difficult to use.